PAT Testing for Landlords

 What Equipment Needs to be Tested?

 The term Portable Appliance Testing (PAT) would seem to imply that it is only 'portable' equipment that needs to be tested, but this is not the case.
-PAT testing covers all equipment that is connected to the mains electrical supply.
+PAT testing covers all electrical equipment that is connected to the mains electrical supply.

 Most appliances will be connected to the supply via a plug and socket, but this is not always the case, some equipment, for example, electric heaters may be fixed to the wall and wired directly to the supply via a fused spur.
 These fixed appliances can often be overlooked, as landlords may assume they are covered by the Electrical Installation Condition Report (EICR).
 It's advisable to confirm with the electrician conducting the EICR whether they have also tested the fixed appliances.
 This can help avoid any confusion and ensure that all appliances are appropriately tested.